 - Address: 700 Logan College Road, Carterville, IL 62918

 - Fax Number: (618) 985-3899

 |Students: Please have a picture ID, the name of your instructor, and your course name and number

 when visiting the Learning Lab.

-Regular business hours will resume on Thursday, August 15 for the Fall 2013 Semester.
+Regular business hours will resume on Monday, January 13 for the Spring 2014 Semester.
+They are as follows:

 |Monday:||7:30 AM to 6:30 PM|

 |Tuesday - Thursday:||7:30 AM to 5:30 PM|

 |Friday:||7:30 AM to 4:00 PM|

 Test dates need to be scheduled at least 2 weeks in advance.